 This Canon lens has a focal length range of 6.3-14.9mm with an optical zoom factor of 2.4, and it is constructed with 4 elements in 4 groups.
 When combined with the 1/2.5-inch CCD sensor, this results in a focal length range that is similar to 38–90 millimeters on a 35mm film camera.
 Although this is on the shorter end of the spectrum compared to most (particularly at the lower end, which is often more helpful), it is acceptable.
 In macro mode, the lens can focus from a distance of 3.9 inches, while in standard mode it can focus from 1 foot.
 When turned on, the Canon SD40’s lens protrudes from the camera’s housing, in contrast to the lenses found in many other ultra-compact cameras, which are housed entirely within the camera bodies.

 Modeling in terms of Design and Appearance

 The SD40 caters to the demographic that prefers point-and-shoot cameras due to its compact size and aesthetically pleasing design.
-There are four color options for the camera, and they are referred to as Precious Rose, Twilight Sepia, Olive Grey, and Noble Blue respectively.
+There are four color options for the camera and are referred to as Precious Rose, Twilight Sepia, Olive Grey, and Noble Blue respectively.
 The majority of the photographs we took were in the hue Olive Grey.
 The camera is meant to be small enough to slip into a pocket and to be easily removed for use during spontaneous picture opportunities.
 Despite its diminutive dimensions, the design of this model was developed with maneuverability in mind.
-The right side of the camera is curved so that it may rest comfortably in the palm of your hand and was built with this in mind.
+The right side of the camera is curved so that it may rest comfortably in the palm of your hand and be built with this in mind.

 Size / Portability